 Dave: This is different than a lot of albums we’ve done as far the material we play live.
 We were really homing in on these tunes for the studio first.
-So we brought all this material to our live show but it all formulated out of the idea of making a record.
+So we brought all this material to our live show, but it all formulated out of the idea of making a record.
 So our studio arrangements and the vibe we’re going for works better on a record for these just for that reason alone – these were crafted as songs and then we manipulated them for the live show after the fact.

 GW: This is the first studio album you’ve ever produced with all original work.
 How and why did the band decide to do it?

-Gabe: When we were talking about making this album I even brought up doing just one cover tune in there and there was a pretty active consensus that was like – “We’re ready to do an album of all originals.”
-Doing the Halloween shows every year a lot of people have known and recognized The Motet, myself included before I played with the band…I had gone to hear their Halloween shows because it was such a cool tribute night.
-We do a lot of homework and put a lot of effort into those shows and people know that.
+Gabe: When we were talking about making this album I even brought up doing just one cover tune in there, and there was a pretty active consensus that was like – “We’re ready to do an album of all originals.”
+Doing the Halloween shows every year a lot of people had known and recognized The Motet, myself included before I played with the band…I had gone to hear their Halloween shows because it was such a cool tribute night.
+We do a lot of homework and put a lot of effort into those shows, and people know that.
 So this was an opportunity to branch away from that and create some really original and authentic Motet music, kind of like a new sound that wasn’t in the same vein as the cover.

 GW: Most albums will individualize tracks and explicitly say, “Written by Lennon/McCartney” instead of The Beatles.
 The acknowledgments for this album simply say “All tracks written and produced by the Motet”.
 Do you normally do that?
 How does that process work?

 Dave: No – we don’t normally do that.
-(But this time) we’ve all put our two cents into each individual part.
-The horn players have written the horn lines and there’s been some back and forth and some guys have written different parts for different instruments.
-And some of the songs’ genesis started from certain people but there has been so much of a group effort towards making the song complete, with everyone contributing their own creative input, that it seemed more appropriate, as far as the album goes,…to say “Written, arranged, and produced by the Motet”.
+(But this time) We’ve all put our two cents into each individual part.
+The horn players have written the horn lines, and there’s been some back and forth and some guys have written different parts for different instruments.
+And some of the songs’ genesis started from certain people, but there has been so much of a group effort towards making the song complete, with everyone contributing their creative input, that it seemed more appropriate, as far as the album goes,…to say “Written, arranged, and produced by the Motet.”
 Cause it really has been more of that with this record than any other record we’ve done.
 And that’s really the most unique thing about this album – the amount of time we all, as a band, put into it and it’s kind of an expression of the fact that this is more of a band than it ever has been.

-Ryan: So about a year and a half ago we all got together in Dave’s studio and some of us brought little ideas, like skeletons of tunes (such as) chord progressions, basslines.
+Ryan: So about a year and a half ago we all got together in Dave’s studio, and some of us brought little ideas, like skeletons of tunes (such as) chord progressions, basslines.
 We played them and tried to, on the spot, write different parts and try different things.
 And we recorded it, did some different takes, went back and listened to it, see what worked, what didn’t work, wrote other parts to layer on top of that or change, and then we’d come back and play more, see what worked, listened back to it.
 So it was a really organic process – definitely a group collab.

 GW: Were there any musicians who from the extended family who contributed to the album or was this strictly a “nuclear” album?
 (The core is the six of them, plus Jans)